grimerssy/go-template/internal/biz/README.md

 # `/internal/biz`

-Business logic of your application (use cases)
+Business logic of your application.

-Note: may be versioned if necessary